yangze0930/NTS-Net/README.md

 ``Os.environ['CUDA_VISIBLE_DEVICES'] = '0'``, refer to the official pytorch documentation

 ## Model
-We also provide the checkpoint model trained by ourselves, you can download it from [here](https://drive.google.com/file/d/1F-eKqPRjlya5GH2HwTlLKNSPEUaxCu9H/view?usp=sharing).
-If you test on our provided model, you will get a 87.6% test accuracy.
+the official repository provides a checkpoint model trained by author ``yangze0930``,please check [here](https://drive.google.com/file/d/1F-eKqPRjlya5GH2HwTlLKNSPEUaxCu9H/view?usp=sharing) to get model.If you test on provided model, you will get a 87.6% test accuracy as paper shows.

 ## TODO
 - [ ] add densenet as feature extractor, it will be soon